 What is mascara made of and how do you find sustainable mascara?

-Cleopatra was already wearing it, and it is still very popular: mascara!
-Even if you don't use much make-up; a lick of mascara instantly makes you look fresher.
-But what substances actually create those wonderfully long and voluminous lashes?
-Why does waterproof mascara last so well?
-And is long-lasting mascara just as good?
-We at thegreenlist.nl went to find out for you.
+Cleopatra wore it.
+And it's still incredibly popular: mascara!
+Even if you don't wear much make-up, a swipe of mascara instantly gives you a fresher look.
+But what substances actually give those wonderfully long and voluminous lashes?
+How is it that waterproof mascara stays put so well?
+And is sustainable mascara just as good?
+We investigated.

 So most mascara is not that durable